danrue/ansible-sdk/README.md

     - from: inventory
         to: ./
 </pre>
+An ansible-sdk command:

+`ansible-sdk dependencies`

-An ansible-sdk command can resolve the specified dependency by downloading the tarball to a temporary location and then pull each path `from` the source and copy it `to` the specified destination, relative to the current working directory.
+can resolve the specified dependency by downloading the tarball to a temporary location and then pull each path `from` the source and copy it `to` the specified destination, relative to the current working directory.